ripsawridge/site/contents/content/cdt-resources.md

 I only saw one grizzly bear, quite close but uninterested in us.
-I saw moose, elk, deer, snakes (including rattlesnakes), beaver, marmots, squirrels, foxes, rabbits, javelinas, pikas, ptarmigans, bald eagles and other birds of prey.
+I saw moose, elk, deer, snakes (including rattlesnakes), beaver, marmots, squirrels, foxes, owls, toads, road-runners, rabbits, javelinas, pikas, ptarmigans, bald eagles and hawks.
 I learned that horseflies are worse than mosquitoes, and that bees are quite friendly.